LukePappa/Ourism/text.md

 The essence of existence is the Divine.
-Attunement to it through contemplative prayer constitutes true fulfillment and gives rise to effortlessly disciplined ascetic practice, social conduct, emotional regulation, and labor.
+Union with it through contemplative prayer constitutes true fulfillment and gives rise to effortlessly disciplined ascetic practice, social conduct, emotional regulation, and labor.